 Middle School Choir is a school choir comprised of all students in Sixth, Seventh and Eighth grades.
 The choir continues to emphasize proper choral and vocal singing with an eye to singing as a life-long endeavor.
 The choir sings monthly for worship, chapel and other school and community events.
 Rehearsals are Wednesday mornings from 8:20 to 9:05 am.
 The choir is directed by Mr. John Wittmayer.

 Seventh and Eighth grades students will also participate in a semester of handbells.
 This is an opportunity to work together as a musical team.
 Proper handbell technique and working together as an ensemble are stressed.
 The handbell choir rings monthly for worship, chapel and other school and community events.
-Currently, all seventh graders are participating in the Fall 2015 semester.
-Rehearsals are Friday afternoon from 12:50 to 1:35 pm.
+Currently, all seventh graders are participating .
+Rehearsals are Friday afternoon from 1:35 to 2:20 pm.
 The choir is directed by Mr. John Wittmayer.

-The Middle School Choir and Handbell Choir will always perform at the same time.
-Click on the highlighted title to view the 2015 Fall performance schedule.
+The Middle School Choir and Handbell Choir will always perform on the same dates.

 Salem Band Program